HarryJamesGreenblatt/A-Fugue-In-Flask/README.md

 1. Run the diagnostic script: `python -m scripts.azure_sql_fix`
 2. Check if your IP is in the Azure SQL firewall allowlist
 3. Verify the ODBC driver is installed: `python -c "import pyodbc; print(pyodbc.drivers())"`
-4. Check environment variables in your `.env` file
+4. Check environment variables in your Azure Key Vault
 5. For schema issues: `python -m scripts.update_schema`

 ## License